RachideMab/RachideMab/README.md

     - pip install flake8
     - flake8 --format=html --htmldir=flake-report .\views\ .\controllers\ .\model\

  The requirements file gives the versions of libraries used.
+ With pip you can install librairies by using this command pip install requirements.txt.